SecretsManager / Client / update_secret

 Secrets Manager generates a CloudTrail log entry when you call this action.
 Do not include sensitive information in request parameters except SecretBinary or SecretString because it might be logged.
 For more information, see Logging Secrets Manager events with CloudTrail.

 Required permissions: secretsmanager:UpdateSecret.
 For more information, see IAM policy actions for Secrets Manager and Authentication and access control in Secrets Manager.
 If you use a customer managed key, you must also have kms:GenerateDataKey, kms:Encrypt, and kms:Decrypt permissions on the key.
-If you change the KMS key and you don’t have kms:Encrypt permission to the new key, Secrets Manager does not re-ecrypt existing secret versions with the new key.
+If you change the KMS key and you don’t have kms:Encrypt permission to the new key, Secrets Manager does not re-encrypt existing secret versions with the new key.
 For more information, see Secret encryption and decryption.

 See also: AWS API Documentation